timothygu1/bit-serial-CPU/docs/info.md

 - Wrote the test plan, identifying test cases for all instruction types and edge cases

 #### Code Development
-- Designed and implemented the bit-serial ALU and register file and core features required for integration of these modules.
+- Designed and implemented the bit-serial ALU and register file in `alu_1bit.v` and `regfile_serial.v` and developed the core features required for integration of these modules.
 This includes R vs I-type operand multiplexing, regfile addressing, and serial arithmetic/logic operations.
-- Developed timing/sequencing logic for shifting the final result into the accumulator
+- Developed timing/sequencing logic for shifting the final result into the accumulator in `accumulator.v`

 #### Testbench & Simulation
 - Wrote cocotb tests for each instruction category (ALU ops, shifts, immediates) and for full integration